The HSP Research Foundation is an Australian-based organisation formed in 2005.

 An early focus of the Foundation was to facilitate and fund the establishment of a reliable, fast, affordable, nationally-available, genetic testing service for HSP.
 One of the immediate benefits is to vastly improve diagnosis, so eliminating the uncertainty regarding family members’ disease status and the negative impact that has on the wellbeing of both individuals and families.
 As at the end of 2015, there are three state-of-the-art, next-generation genetic testing services for HSP available in Australia, each with the capability to identify more than 50 of the known HSP mutations.

 We have also facilitated and provided funding support continuously since 2008 for the research program Towards a Cure for HSP where adult stem cells derived from nasal tissue of people with SPAST/SPG4 HSP are being studied as a model of the disease.
 The research has delivered promising results throughout, entering a new phase in early 2013 Testing & Selecting Therapeutic Drug Candidates for treating HSP with the aim of qualifying potential drug candidates that compensate for impaired cell functioning caused by HSP gene mutations.
 Three candidate drugs were successfully identified and entered into two separate validation studies using HSP mice and a different type of stem cell (induced pluripotent stem cells).
-These 2 drug validation studies are in progress as at the end of 2015.
+Drug validation studies were successfully completed in 2016.

 Developing & Supporting the HSP Community